ashwannasleep/monu/README.md

 MONU – THIS IS YOUR MOMENT

 MONU is a digital planner designed to help you organize your life in a clear, calm, and meaningful way.
-Inspired by the structure of Notion and the aesthetic of the Orlo planner, MONU brings together thoughtful planning tools with a clean design that keeps the focus on what matters most—your time, your goals, your habits.
+Inspired by the structure of Notion, MONU combines thoughtful planning tools with a clean design that keeps the focus on what matters most—your time, your goals, and your habits.

 What MONU lets you do
 Start with a personalized welcome — enter your name, get a motivational quote, and choose what kind of planning you'd like to begin with.